Jonah-coder36/airbnb-clone-project/README.md

 |Property Listing View|Grid display of available properties with filters|
 |Listing Detailed View|Complete property details with images and a booking form|
 |Simple Checkout View|Streamlines payment and booking confirmation|
+## Importance of User-Friendly Design
+A well-designed booking system reduces friction in the user journey, increases conversion rates, and improves customer satisfaction.
+Clear navigation, intuitive interfaces, and responsive design are critical for success.